 Whenever you vote, I ask you to vote yes on Questions 1 and 3.

 Question 1 would set the maximum number of patients per registered nurse which would vary by type of unit and level of care.
 Our increasingly corporate-controlled health care providers are against it as it would harm their profits.
-Send them a message that people deserve decent healthcare and yes.
+Send them a message that people deserve decent healthcare and vote yes.

 Question 3 prohibits discrimination on the basis of gender identity in places of public accommodation.
 The legislature already approved it, but some anti-trans bigots believe that our fellow trans citizens and residents do not deserve equality and are using lies and fear mongering to try to get their way.
 Don’t let them win; vote yes.